Robert Evans (wrestler)

-Robert Evans (born October 19, 1983) is a Canadian professional wrestler and creative writer, currently signed to Impact Wrestling.
-Evans spent most of his career working for several independent promotions in Texas, but in 2011 also started working in the Northeastern United States, making his debut as a non-wrestling manager R.D.
+Robert Evans (born October 19, 1983) is a Canadian professional wrestler.
+He spent most of his career working for several independent promotions in Texas, but in 2011 also started working in the Northeastern United States, making his debut as a non-wrestling manager R.D.
 Evans for Ring of Honor (ROH) and as the marching band leader Archibald Peck for Chikara.
-Evans has also worked with WWE as a writer.
+Evans has also worked with WWE and Total Nonstop Action Wrestling (TNA) as a writer.